brandonwharton/Movie-List-Update/README.md

 6. Run `npm run client` in another terminal to start the client page.
     - Stop the local server by pressing `ctrl-c`.
 7. Open a browser window and navigate to [http://localhost:3000/](http://localhost:3000/) to use the app.

+## Usage

+1. The home route shows a gallery of movie poster cards along with the genres associated with each movie in the database.
+There is a see details button that takes you to the details view for each individual movie.
+Clicking on the poster itself also navigates to the details view.
+2. The details view shows more information about the movie clicked.
+It includes a longer description of the movie in addition to the genres involved.
+   There is a Back To List button that brings you back to the home page, and an Edit Details button that takes you to an edit view for the movie.
+3. The edit details view allows you to edit the title and description for the movie chosen.
+The Save Details button updates the database for that movie and brings you back to the details view for the movie chosen with the updated data.
+The cancel button brings you back to the details view without saving your changes.
+4. The Add A Movie menu at the top brings you to a form where you can add another movie to the main list.
+It contains a prompt for a title, a URL for a movie poster image to be displayed, and a longer description of the movie.
+There is a dropdown select underneath that allows you to pick from a list of genres, of which you can select multiple to add to the movie.
+The save button saves the movie addition to the database and brings you back to the list view.
+The cancel button navigates back to the list view without saving the movie data.

 ## Built With